robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 💫 The final refinement instinct

-At this level, the question becomes:
+💫 At this level, the question becomes:

 > “Am I describing what happens to the fabric…
 > or what it’s like to live with it after?”